 And for that person who you absolutely have no idea what to buy for?
 Might I suggest the Emoji Stickers?

-This year I did 30 instead of the 20 I’ve done for the past 4 years.
+This year I did 30 of the best 5 dollar gifts instead of the 20 I’ve done for the past 4 years.
 Sometimes I just want to be an overachiever.

 AND for the first time, the images are clickable (there are 3 on the very last image that you can’t click through to, but everything else does).
 So, that might hopefully make your life a little easier.